byronprice/Perceptron-Model/README.md

 Credit: www.neuralnetworksanddeeplearning.com for an explanation of the back-propagation and stochastic gradient descent algorithms.

-With a few modifications, this code can be made to work for any network, on any classification problem (limited, of course, by the computing power available to the train the network and by the difficulty of the problem).
+With very few modifications, this code can be made to work for any network, on any classification problem (limited, of course, by the computing power available to the train the network and by the difficulty of the problem).